 * Still Six Months Later: James White wrote yet another article on this and six months later, as previously, he again failed to quote himself or R.C.
 Sproul Jr. in his defense of what they wrote.
 On his Facebook posting of that criticism of Enyart, Alpha Omega Ministries blocked the question Bob Enyart posed: "James White, do you affirm that the Second Person of the Trinity has both a divine and a human nature?" [.mht archive]

-- The Yellow and Green Verses (Qualitative vs. Quatitative Attributes): At 8:06 into our Open Theism debate with James White, we show highlighted in yellow throughout the four Gospels all the the hundreds of verses that affirm the biblical, qualitative attributes of our eternal God.
-(That He is living, personal, relational, good, and loving.)
+- The Yellow and Green Verses (Qualitative vs. Quatitative Attributes): At 8:06 into our Open Theism debate with James White, we show highlighted in yellow throughout the four Gospels all the the hundreds of verses that affirm the biblical, qualitative attributes of our everlasting God, that He is living, personal, relational, good, and loving.
 We compare them to the dearth of verses that might teach the quantitative philosophical attributes of the OMNIs (how much) and IMs (how little).

 At opentheism.org see more about the highlighting methodology and about the five verses marked in green.
 And again, you can see this highlighting in the debate by clicking on the 8:06 link above or the Play button in the video just below.
 To hear more about the quantitative attributes, you can back up three minutes to 5:07 (or just click Play on the video below).
 You can see Bob's Quantitative vs. Qualitative Attributes presentation also in Post 1B of his written debate with D. James Kennedy's Knox professor of New Testmanet, Dr. Samuel Lamerson.
 The quantitative attributes, of how much or how little, include the OMNIs and the IMs impeccability, impassibility, and immutability (which all describe a stone idol unable to sin (or even be tempted), to emote, or to change), and omniscience and omnipotence.